cambridge-ceu/csd3/applications/quarto.md

 ### ceuadmin/quarto

-The cumbersome steps above have been wrapped in the module.
+The cumbersome steps above have been wrapped in the named module.

 ```bash
 module load ceuadmin/quarto